 That almost all LEU was removed from Natanz, Fordow, and the EUPP is a positive accomplishment and places Iran under the 300 kg cap.
-The best strategy is to gather any remaining LEU in the EUPP and ship it out of Iran.
+The best strategy is to gather any remaining LEU in the EUPP and ship it out of Iran or downblend it to natural uranium.
 Until this is done, any uranium in or from the process lines at the EUPP should be counted toward the 300 kg cap, not just the amount estimated as recoverable by Iran.
-To do otherwise would undermine the fuel manufacturing exemption provision and risk creating precedents about in-process materials where only the relatively easily, recoverable amounts of LEU will be counted toward the cap while other forms will not.
+To do otherwise would undermine the fuel manufacturing exemption provision and risk creating precedents about inprocess materials where only the relatively easily, recoverable amounts of LEU will be counted toward the cap while other forms will not.